mzxio/red/transcription/the story/book four/No way for memories to provide sustenance.md

 ### No way for memories to provide sustenance.

 You cannot eat the memory of a fruit and receive nourishment, no matter how sweet that memory is.
 Don’t feast on fruits that can never provide.
-They can only distract, never feed, never heal.
+They can only distract.
+Never feed, never heal.

 Reminiscences, recollections of people or places or times, they are the same.
 Nothing alive to be found there.
 At best it preserves a depiction of what’s been lost, giving breath to a shallow simulacra.